-In the few cases when it is necessary to return a part for repair, or to return a complete cooker-canner, be sure to pack. wrap, and tie securely.
-Paste a letter on the outside of the package, telling our service department of the difficulty you have experienced.
-(Check illustration.)
-Shipping costs must be prepaid by you and the cooker or repaired part will be returned to you, shipping charges C.O.D.
-Please refer to page 71 for repair parts.
+In the few cases when it is necessary to return a part for repair, or to return a complete Cooker, be sure to pack, wrap, and tie securely.
+Paste a letter on the outside of the package, telling our Service Department of the difficulty you have experienced.
+(Check Illustration) Shipping costs must be prepaid by you, and the Cooker or repaired part will be returned to you, shipping charges C. O. D. Please refer to page 71 for the repair parts price list.